oalders/presentations/slides/7-whither-perl/marp.md

 ---

-# perl.com: A springboard for all things perl?
+## perl.com: A springboard for all things perl?

+Note:
 Organize the content in a way that a beginner could come to perl.com and find what they need to begin contributing.

 ---

-# learn.perl.org
+## learn.perl.org

 * https://learn.perl.org/books/
   * No books after October 2016
-  * Learning Perl, 8th edition was published in August 2021
+  * Learning Perl, 8th edition was published in August 2021 🤔

 Note:
 * This could be a good starting point for people new to Perl